 -

-Every year, between 8 and 10 million tons of plastic waste end up in the oceans, the equivalent of a rubbish truck full of plastic waste every minute.
-They degrade countless habitats and pose a threat to more than 700 species and biodiversity: mammals, fish and seabirds regularly become trapped in these piles of plastic, emerge injured or die from suffocation.
+Every year, an average of 11 million tons of plastic waste ends up in the oceans, the equivalent of a rubbish truck full of plastic waste every minute.
+Plastics degrade habitats and threaten marine mammals, fish and seabirds.
+They regularly get entangled in plastic waste, get injured or die from suffocation.

 Fine plastic particles are particularly harmful to small marine organisms such as small fish, lobsters and shrimps.
 These organisms ingest microplastics, which quickly make them feel full, threatening the growth and survival of these animals, which eat less, become weakened and sometimes die of malnutrition.
 Even the smallest organisms at the bottom of the food chain (such as plankton and algae) can ingest very small particles of plastic, which eventually impacts the entire ecosystem of our seas and oceans.